Sylordis/csv-reorganiser/README.md

 * `yaml-cfg` the YAML configuration file to be used for the reorganisation.
 Examples are provided in the `examples/` folder.
 * `csv-source` the base CSV file to be reorganised.
 * `csv-target` the target file to be written.
 If existing, it will be overwritten.

+### Executing unit tests

+A simple `mvn test` should suffice.
+Check the wiki for known issues.
+This project has been built with the idea of achieving at least 80% of code coverage through unit and functional tests.

+If you want to skip unit tests to package or install, run command for installing (see before) with option `-DskipTests`.

 ## Help